cityofaustin/atd-airflow/README.md

 Now,

-- Airflow is available at http://localhost:8080
+- The Airflow webserver is available at http://localhost:8080
   - You can log in to the dashboard using the username and password set in your `.env` file
 - The webhook flask app is available at http://localhost:8081
-- The workers' status page available at http://localhost:8082
+- The Flower workers' status page available at http://localhost:8082
 - The test weather DAG output is available at http://localhost:8083

-### Developing and executing a DAG
+### DAGs

+#### Developing

+Once the local stack is up and running, you can start writing a new DAG by adding a script to the `dags/` folder.
+Any new utilities can be placed in the `dags/utils/` folder.
+As you develop, you can check the local Airflow webserver for any errors that are encountered when loading the DAG.

+If any new files that are not DAGs or folders that don't contain DAGs are placed within the `dags/` folder, they should be added to the `dags/.airflowignore` file so the stack doesn't log errors about files that are not recognized as DAGs.

+#### Tags

+If a DAG corresponds with another repo, be sure to add a [tag](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html) with the naming convention of `repo:name-of-the-repo`.

+#### Executing

+Once a DAG is recognized by Airflow as valid, it will appear in the local webserver where you can trigger the DAG for testing.

-Example command to execute a DAG in development.
+You can also use this example command to execute a DAG in development.
 This is the CLI version of triggering the DAG manually in the web UI.
 Exchange `weather-checker` with the ID you've given your DAG in the DAG decorator or configuration.
 ```
 docker compose run --rm airflow-cli dags test weather-checker
 ```